-- on an actual basis; - on a pro forma basis, giving effect to (1) the conversion of all our outstanding convertible preferred stock as of December 31, 2012 into an aggregate of 14,480,088 shares of our common stock upon closing of this offering, (2) the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus, (3) the conversion of our outstanding preferred stock warrants into common stock warrants, and the related reclassification of the warrant liability to stockholders' equity (deficit), and (4) the filing of our amended and restated certificate of incorporation, which will occur upon the closing of this offering; and - on a pro forma as adjusted basis, reflecting the pro forma adjustments discussed above and giving further effect to the sale by us of 7,320,000 shares of our common stock at the initial public offering price, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis, giving effect to (1) the conversion of all our outstanding convertible preferred stock as of December 31, 2012 into an aggregate of 14,480,088 shares of our common stock upon closing of this offering, (2) the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus (based on an assumed prospectus date of April 10, 2013), (3) the conversion of our outstanding preferred stock warrants into common stock warrants, and the related reclassification of the warrant liability to stockholders' equity (deficit), and (4) the filing of our amended and restated certificate of incorporation, which will occur upon the closing of this offering; and - on a pro forma as adjusted basis, reflecting the pro forma adjustments discussed above and giving further effect to the sale by us of 6,100,000 shares of our common stock at an assumed initial public offering price of \$14.00 per share (the midpoint of the range set forth on the cover of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

+The pro forma information below is illustrative only and our capitalization following the closing of this offering will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this table together with "Selected Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and the related notes appearing elsewhere in this prospectus.